 Overview:

-A small, versatile robot that combines various sensors, actuators, and a microcontroller.
+A differential wheeled robot that combines various sensors, actuators, and a microcontroller.

-This robot isn’t just a toy – it’s a learning platform that will help you understand the basics of how robots work, how they sense their environment, and how they can be programmed to perform tasks.
+As part of our eco-system learning platform, will help you understand fundamental concepts of how robot rovers work, how they sense their environment by mapping, and how they can be programmed for navigation.

 - Individuals who are simply curious about how robots work,